-We are in a time where businesses are more digitally advanced than ever, and as technology improves, organizations’ security postures must be enhanced as well.
-Failure to do so could result in a costly data breach, as we’ve seen happen with many businesses.
-Threat actors are going after any type of organization, so in order to protect your business’s data, money and reputation, it is critical that you invest in an advanced security system.
-But before you can start developing a security program for your organization, it’s critical that you understand the different types of security and how they all work together.
+The cybercrime landscape is continually evolving, and bad actors go after any type of organization, so in order to protect your data, money, and reputation, it's critical that you gain real-time visibility of all of your data assets all of the time.
+But before you can start developing an adequate security program for your organization, you must understand the different types of security and how they all work together.

 What is Information Security?

-Information security (also known as InfoSec) ensures that both physical and digital data is protected from unauthorized access, use, disclosure, disruption, modification, inspection, recording or destruction.
+Information security (also known as InfoSec) ensures that both physical and digital data is protected from unauthorized access, use, disclosure, disruption, modification, inspection, recording, or destruction.
 Information security differs from cybersecurity in that InfoSec aims to keep data in any form secure, whereas cybersecurity protects only digital data.
-If your business is starting to develop a security program, information security is where you should first begin, as it is the foundation for data security.
+If your business is starting to develop a security program, information security is where you should begin, as it is the foundation for data security.

-When InfoSec experts are developing policies and procedures for an effective information security program, they use the CIA (confidentiality, integrity and availability) triad as a guide.
-The components of the CIA triad are:
+When InfoSec experts are developing policies and procedures for an effective information security program, they often use the CIA triad as a guide.

 What is Cybersecurity?

-When cyber-threat actors target your organization, they research not only your business, but your employees as well.
+When cyber threat actors target your organization, they research not only your business, but your employees as well.
 They know that employees outside of IT security aren't as aware of cyber threats, so they execute cyberattacks that exploit human vulnerabilities.
-Through the process of social engineering, threat actors manipulate people into giving the access to sensitive information.
-The most common social engineering attacks include:
+Through the process of social engineering, threat actors manipulate people into giving them access to sensitive information.

-What is Network Security?
+What are Cloud and Network Security?

-Network security, a subset of cybersecurity, aims to protect any data that is being sent through devices in your network to ensure that the information is not changed or intercepted.
-The role of network security is to protect the organization's IT infrastructure from all types of cyber threats including:
+Both Cloud and Network security aim to protect any data and ensure that the information is not changed or intercepted.
+The role of both cloud and network security is to protect the organization's IT infrastructure from all types of cyber threats, including: